 H2 Refuel H-Prize

-In October 2014, DOE launched the $1 million H2 Refuel H-Prize to challenge America’s engineers and entrepreneurs to develop affordable systems for small-scale hydrogen fueling.
+In October 2014, DOE launched the $1 million H2 Refuel H-Prize to challenge America’s engineers and entrepreneurs to develop systems for small-scale hydrogen fueling.
 The prize targets systems used at homes or multi-use sites to supplement the current development of hydrogen fueling station infrastructure.
 Successful entries will install and test systems that generate hydrogen from resources available to most homes, electricity and/or natural gas, and dispense the hydrogen into vehicles.
 Winners will demonstrate that they can meet both the technical and cost criteria as outlined in the final guidelines.
 The team that demonstrates the best system will be awarded a $1 million cash prize.

 Competition Plan and Prize